My Cart Close

 It’s one of those days when your windshield is frozen over and the car door is stuck shut, but the snow is light and deep and dry, so of course you’re going skiing.
 Maybe it’s Vermont or Jackson Hole in January.
 Or maybe it’s just a cold snap in wherever you live.
 Or maybe it’s not that cold but you’re just perpetually cold.
 (No judgment.
 We know plenty of people like you.)
 The point is: You better layer up and stay as warm as you can.

 Treat yourself with an insulated pant with a thin layer of micropuff like the Snowman Pant for men or Daisy for women.
-(Or go for an insulated bib if that’s more your style).
-On top, consider a few options: If you like an insulated flannel atop the base layer go with the Sinclair or Penny, or a lightweight fleece is a good call if you prefer the feel of fleece.
-A vest can be a hidden superpower on a cold day and we’ve got the go to Larry and Laurel vests.
-Try out a few options and see what feels and works best for you.
+Or go for an insulated bib like the Baker Insulated Bibs or Foxy Insulated Bibs if that’s more your style).
+On top, consider a few options, depending on how cold it is and what feels right for you.
+A lightweight fleece can be a good call, topped with a vest, which can be a hidden superpower on a cold day.
+We’ve got the go-to Larry and Laurel vests.
+Or opt for a slim insulated piece, like the women's Lupine Jacket or stackable Betty Down Sweater or the men's General's Down Sweater or Dexter Jacket

 Finish it off with an insulated jacket—we’re talking a hardshell lined with built-in insulation.
-Our Albert Jacket for men and the Avery for women were literally designed after sitting on a cold lift and wishing for more warmth.
-Or you could go for a down jacket, topped with a shell.
+Our Albert Jacket or Iceman Coat for men and the Avery or Charlie for women were literally designed after sitting on a cold lift and wishing for more warmth.
+Or you could go for a down jacket, topped with a hardshell.
 If it’s really cold out, you’re likely going to want down insulation—feathers are meant to retain heat and keep a good weight-to-warmth ratio.
-In terms of gloves, a mitten will provide a bit more warmth than a glove.
-If you like it gauntlet style go with the Super Mitten, or if you like your jacket over your wrist, the Oven Mitt is for you.
+In terms of gloves, a mitten may provide a bit more warmth than a glove.
+If you like it gauntlet style, go with the Super D Glove or Mitten, or if you like your jacket over your wrist, the Wolverine Glove or Unicorn Mitt is for you.

 Pro Tips

--Two layers of long underwear go a long way on a cold day.
+-Two layers of long underwear or insulated puffer pants under your shells go a long way on a cold day.

 -If your core is cold, everywhere will be cold.
 As we’ve said, never underestimate the power of a vest.